rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 _Pre-Doctoral Fellow_, Oct.
 2019 - Jan.
 2020
 - Supervisor: Dr. Ariel Levine
-- Analysis of single-nucleus RNA sequencing (snRNAseq) experiments performed wtih drop-seq and the Illumina HiSeq 2500 Platform using R-Based analysis tools, such as Seurat
+- Analysis of single-nucleus RNA sequencing (snRNAseq) experiments performed wtih drop-seq and the Illumina HiSeq 2500 Platform using CellRanger and R-Based analysis tools, such as Seurat
 - Work towards developing standard data requirements for RANseq experiments.

 ### Dept. of Physiology, Anatomy, and Genetics, The University of Oxford, Oxford, UK, and The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA